golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 ### Conversion to golem image

-If you have not installed it yet: install the Golem image conversion tool (gvmkit-build)
+If you have not installed it yet, install the Golem image conversion tool (gvmkit-build):

 ```bash
 npm install -g @golem-sdk/gvmkit-build
 ```